-At the MND Association, we employ staff with the expertise, skills and knowledge needed to deliver the broad range of our work set out in our 2017-21 strategy.
-This includes staff working on our three mission areas of Care, Research and Campaigning but also the staff needed in support roles such as finance, fundraising, human resources (HR) and ICT.
+The Motor Neurone Disease Association employs staff with the expertise, skills and knowledge needed to deliver the broad range of our work in research, campaigning and supporting the care of people affected by MND, That also includes staff in support roles such as finance, fundraising, marketing, human resources and ICT.

-We pay a fair and appropriate salary to attract and keep the best people with the right values, skills and experience.
-In our commitment to openness and in line with best practice we publicly disclose the following information on senior staff salaries.
+With our five ambitious Promises to deliver alongside our community, it is vital we pay a fair and appropriate salary.
+By doing that we can attract and keep the best people with the right values, skills and experience.
+In our commitment to openness, and in line with best practice, we publicly disclose the following information on senior staff salaries.

 How our Executive pay is governed

-The Remuneration Committee (which is a sub-committee of our Board and made up of volunteer trustees) oversees the remuneration packages of members of the executive team.
-They ensure they are appropriate and communicated to our members and the wider public in line with good practice.
-This includes the initial setting and annual review of the salary and other benefits of the Chief Executive.
+The Remuneration Committee (a sub committee of our Board made up of volunteer trustees) oversees the remuneration packages of members of the executive team.
+The Committee ensures they are appropriate and communicated to our members and the wider public in line with good practice.
+This includes the initial setting and annual review of the salary and other benefits of the Chief Executive Officer.

 Salary bands - our chief executive and directors

-During our accounting period for 2019, we allocated 68p of every £1 to fund our core activities of research, care and campaigning.
-Of the remaining 32p in every pound, 15p is spent on fundraising and 17p on support functions within the Association eg finance, information systems, HR etc.
+During our account period for 2021, we allocated 68p of every £1 to fund our core activities of research, care and campaigning.
+Of the remaining 32p in every £1, 17p is spent on fundraising and 15p on support functions within the Association, for example finance, information systems and HR.

-For every £1 spent in the past year on our staff fundraising team, £4.03 was raised in return.
-You can read more about the impact we are making through our research projects, campaigning activities and services such as equipment loans, grants and Association funded care centres and care networks.
+For every £1 spent in the past year on our staff fundraising tea, £6.48 was raised in return.
+In 2020 that figure was £4.60.
+When legacy income and costs are included this rises to £9.16 (£6.69 in 2020).
+You can read more about the impact we are making through our research projects, campaigning activities and services such as equipment loans, grants and Association-funded care centres and networks.